Field engineer servicing GPS and fuel sensor hardware on a construction vehicle

 Every fault is classified before it's fixed

-Aether's field team tracks more than 25 distinct fault types across six groups, so nothing gets resolved as a vague "device issue" — and every repair is billed, warrantied, and reported against a specific, known cause.
+Aether's field team classifies each fault by its actual cause, so nothing gets resolved as a vague "device issue" — every repair is billed, warrantied, and reported against a specific, known problem.

 Wiring & Tampering